cwbit/hitchhikers-aureliajs/README.md

 # hitchhikers-aureliajs
-Guide to [AureliaJS](http://aurelia.io) - Part of the Hitchhikers Guide: a collection of snippets, tutorials and opinionated best practices for working with the (awesome) [Aurelia](http://aurelia.io) (JS) framework.
+This is just a collection of snippets, tricks, and (opinionated) best practices for developing with the (awesome) [Aurelia](http://aurelia.io) (JS) framework.

+It's mostly here so I don't forget how I did stuff - if you find it useful, great!
+If you wanna submit something, even better!
+Just submit a PR :D

 #### Tutorials